Photos and text by Peter Mann

 On top of this, of course, it is a ‘living’, consecrated graveyard, where any of us can be buried; several of the graves are still attended by relatives of those interred there.
 The most recent burials were in November 2018 of John Lanchberry, a much-missed willing helper during our tidy-up sessions, and in June 2019 of Patricia Brown.

 With the help of Rob Mungovan, when he was the Ecology Officer at South Cambridgeshire District Council, the churchyard management committee, formed some 25 years ago, agreed a management plan in 2010 for the ideal grass cutting times throughout the year: the south side of the churchyard to be cut in March, again in April or May and the whole churchyard to be cut in July and September.

 Strimming around the church and the graves and cutting back excessive growth in the hedges around the edge of the churchyard is part of each session.

-Kind weather always helps of course – 2012 was particularly difficult weather-wise (which is when the idea of a scythe / scissor type mower was first considered) whereas in 2018 it was dry enough to be cut and collected with a ride on mower.
+Kind weather always helps of course – 2012 was particularly difficult weather-wise (which is when the idea of a scythe / scissor type mower was first considered) whereas in 2018 it was dry enough to be cut and collected by one volunteer using his a ride-on mower.

 Special things about St Denis’ churchyard